-Either way, I'm committed to taking care of my diabetes!
+Either way, I'm committed to taking care of my child's diabetes!

-Congrats for committing to take good care of your diabetes.
-We know that it is not easy to treat Type 1 diabetes.
+Congrats for committing to take good care of your child's diabetes.
+We know that it is not easy to treat type 1 diabetes in our children.
 We know you can do it, and do it well.